 - The school will actively support pupils with medical conditions to participate in school trips and visits or in sporting activities; - The school will make reasonable adjustments for the inclusion of pupils in such activities: - Some children may need to take precautionary measures before or during exercise, and may need access, for example, to asthma inhalers.
-Staff supervising sporting activities will be made aware of relevant medical conditions, and will consider the need for a risk assessment to be made. - The school will consider the reasonable adjustments that can be made to enable pupils with medical needs to participate fully and safely in visits.
-These arrangements will be included in the risk assessment for the event. - One member of staff accompanying the visit will be asked to take on the lead role for administering medicines or healthcare procedures.
-Individual Healthcare Plans, medicines, equipment and consent forms will be taken on school visits. - Medicines are administered and witnessed and recorded on a copy of Templates D or E. This form is added to the file on return from the visit.
+Staff supervising sporting activities will be made aware of relevant medical conditions, and will consider the need for a risk assessment to be made. - The school will consider the reasonable adjustments that can be made to enable pupils with medical needs to participate fully and safely in visits. - The trip organiser is responsible for ensuring the appropriate and safe administration of medicines or healthcare procedure (as appropriate), whilst on a school trip/residential.
+Individual Healthcare Plans, medicines, equipment will be taken on school visits. - Medicines are administered and witnessed and recorded on a copy of Templates D or E. This form is added to the file on return from the visit.